-OK, so your Skype for Windows 10 is no longer working or making calls, and you’re losing your mind.
+OK, so your Skype for Windows 11/10 is no longer working or making calls, and you’re losing your mind.
 What could be the issue behind this latest problem despite evidence of the app working a few days ago?
-Many folks have come across these problems since the launch of Skype for Windows 10, an even to this day.
+Many folks have come across these problems since the launch of Skype for Windows, and even to this day.
 In my personal opinion, it’s still not comparable to the regular version of Skype, but the gap is closing.

 Now, if you’re having call issues, then chances are you’ll be experiencing the following symptoms.

 Everything is connected, status is “Available,” both microphone and camera are working, yet, it’s impossible to make voice and video calls.
 Furthermore, despite appearing to others online, whenever they call, you’re just not receiving it.

 Skype is not making voice and video calls

 If Skype is not working, try the following suggestions: